zanderteller/dqm/docs/user_guide.rst

 The DQM 'mass' parameter controls the 'transparency' of the DQM landscape for a data point during evolution:

-* for a very large mass, a point will get stuck in every local minimum in the landscape.
+* For a very large mass, a point will get stuck in every local minimum.
-* for a very small mass, a point will pass through every barrier and head straight for the lowest point in the landscape.
+* For a very small mass, a point will pass through every barrier and shoot straight toward the global miminum.

-Mass is typically set automatically, by a heuristic designed to make the landscape transparent to random density variations in uniform data.
+Mass is typically set automatically, by a heuristic designed to make the landscape transparent to density variations in uniform random data -- that is, the mass should be just small enough that density variations at that scale are ignored and passed through.
 (See the :meth:`default_mass_for_num_dims <dqm.DQM.default_mass_for_num_dims>` method for details.)

 The value of mass can be adjusted manually, but it's best to leave this as an 'advanced' technique.